 In New York, "sole custody" exists when one parent has the exclusive right and obligation to make decisions about the child's upbringing.
 This includes making all decisions about the health, education, and welfare of the children.

-Joint custody rights, also referred to as "joint legal custody," means that both parents have equal decision-making power with regards to medical, educational, religious, and other major decisions for the child.
+Joint custody rights or "joint legal custody" means that both parents have equal decision-making power with regards to medical, educational, religious, and other major decisions for the child.

 "Joint custody" may sometimes be improperly used to refer to situations where the children spend almost equal time at each parent's house; however, equal-time arrangements are more correctly described as "shared [physical] custody" and do not automatically signal whether the parents have joint legal custody for decision making.